victorgarcesg/go-chat-bot/README.md

 * Decoupled bot that calls an API using the stock_code as a parameter (https://stooq.com/q/l/?s=aapl.us&f=sd2t2ohlcv&h&e=csv, here `aapl.us` is the stock_code).
 * The bot parses the received CSV file and then send a message back into the chatroom using RabbitMQ.
 The message is a stock quote with the following format: “APPL.US quote is $93.42 per share”.
 The post owner of the message is the bot.
-*  Chat messages ordered by their timestamps.
-When a user gets connected to the chatroom the last 50 messages are displayed.
+* Chat messages ordered by their timestamps and show only the last 50 messages.
 * Have more than one room.
 * Unit tests for the `bot`.
 * Messages that are not understood or any exceptions raised within the bot are handled.